marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 <p style="margin-bottom: 15px"></p>

- Before you continue, please make sure you have a good understanding of the deposit basics in [Basic Deposit in UBC Dataverse Collection](05-1_Basic_Deposit.md).
+ Before you continue, please make sure you have a good understanding of the deposit basics in <a href="05-1_Basic_Deposit.md" target="_blank">Basic Deposit in UBC Dataverse Collection</a>.
- {: .note}
+ {: .prereq}

  In this guide, we expand further on data discovery, file formats, DOIs, Private URLs, access control, licenses, file size, version control and more.